05-08-2024

 Pyrite is an iron sulphide mineral of the sedimentary rock family.
 It occurs naturally in several types of rock formations, particularly in Quebec and the northeastern United States.

 Iron pyrite has a slightly golden colour, a bright metallic luster and it is opaque.
 It tends to crystallize, so its surface reflects light like gold.
 Its appearance therefore contributed to early settlers confusing pyrite with real gold.
-However, around the year 50, the Greeks were already using it as a fire stone, hence the name pyrite from the Greek "pyros".
+However, around the year 50, the Greeks were already using it as a fire stone, hence the name pyrite from the Greek "pyros"

-Is pyrite harmful to health?
+Is pyrite dangerous for your health?

 In contact with oxygen, water and humidity, pyrite oxidizes and produces sulphuric acid.
 The phenomenon of pyrite oxidation also leads to the formation of gypsum crystals, which increases its volume.